 (b) Prohibition.
 (1) Section 889(a)(1)(A) of the John S. McCain National Defense Authorization Act for Fiscal Year 2019 (Pub.L.
 115-232) prohibits the head of an executive agency on or after August 13, 2019, from procuring or obtaining, or extending or renewing a contract to procure or obtain, any equipment, system, or service that uses covered telecommunications equipment or services as a substantial or essential component of any system, or as critical technology as part of any system.
-The Contractor is prohibited from providing to the Government any equipment, system, or service that uses covered telecommunication equipment, system, or service that uses covered telecommunications equipment or services as a substantial or essential component of any system, or services as a substantial or essential component of the Government any equipment, system, or service that uses covered telecommunications equipment or services as a substantial or essential component of any system, or services as a substantial or essential component of any system, or services as a substantial or essential component of any system, or services as a substantial or essential component of any system, or as critical technology as part of any system, unless an exception at paragraph (c) of this clause applies or the covered telecommunication equipment or services are covered by a waiver described in FAR 4.2104.
+The Contractor is prohibited from providing to the Government any equipment, system, or service that uses covered telecommunications equipment or services as a substantial or essential component of any system, or as critical technology as part of any system, unless an exception at paragraph (c) of this clause applies or the covered telecommunication equipment or services are covered by a waiver described in FAR 4.2104.